clicalmani/tonka/docs/orm_copy.md

 ## Model Attributes Validation

-**Elegant ORM** provides a robust [Validation](validation.md) system to ensure that your model attributes meet specific criteria before they are saved to the database.
+**Elegant ORM** provides a robust validation system to ensure that your model attributes meet specific criteria before they are saved to the database.
 This helps maintain data integrity and prevents invalid data from being persisted.

 ### Defining Validation Rules